zettel-lint/zettel-lint/CONTRIBUTING.md

 This is not designed for 2-way sync.
 I have some ideas for how to do that, but it's not a priority for me right now, and will be a separate command.

+### `zl-fix`

+A framework for fixing common issues in notes, either from import, or to maintain internal consistency.
+Each note is processed by a series of rules, which look for specific issues in the file.
+The rules are:

+- [BaseRule](src/rules/BaseRule.ts) - the base class for all rules
+  - [TrailingNewlineRule](src/rules/TrailingNewlineRule.ts) - a rule that ensures there is a trailing newline at the end of the file
+  - [InlinePropertiesToFrontmatter](src/rules/InlinePropertiesToFrontmatterRule.ts) - a rule that moves or copies inline properties to frontmatter

 ### `zl-notes`

 This is for tidying up existing notes, either from import, or to maintain internal consistency.
 At the moment it only supports the option to turn Zettelkasten-style `[yyyymmddhhmmss]` links into WikiLinks `[[like-this]]`.